WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 I just started using a dueling DDQN model for the agents which seems to actually be giving decent results.
 It’s essentially just a torch model that I stole from ML with Phil.
 Link is below.

 # Steps going forwards:
-Custom multi-agent torch model to replace stable baselines (PPO?
-DDPG?)
+Custom multi-agent torch model to replace stable baselines (Possibly PPO?
+DDQN is somewhat working, but actor critic is likely best for collaboration)

 Larger state space (including friendly plane information)